Stroudsburg Area School District

 According to the Pennsylvania Budget and Policy Center, 44.1% of the district's pupils lived at 185% or below the Federal Poverty Level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2013 the Pennsylvania Department of Education, reported that 60 students in the Stroudsburg Area School District were homeless.

-Per District officials, in school year 2007-08 the Stroudsburg Area School District provided basic educational services to 5,906 pupils through the employment of 426 teachers, 364 full-time and part-time support personnel, and 24 administrators.
-Stroudsburg Area School District received more than $18.9 million in state funding in school year 2007–08.
-The superintendent of schools was Dr. John A. Toleno.
-In school year 2009–10, Stroudsburg Area School District provided basic educational services to 5,641 pupils.
-It employed: 415 teachers, 362 full-time and part-time support personnel, and 25 administrators.
-Stroudsburg Area School District received more than $21.3 million in state funding in school year 2009–10.
-In February 2017, Superintendent Cosmas Curry reported the district employed 379 classroom teachers and student enrollment was 5,087 students.